-The FCC's Third Report found that while broadband is being deployed throughout the United States in a reasonable and timely fashion overall, "certain factors - such as population density and income - continue to be highly correlated with the availability of high-speed services."15 Specifically, as of June 30, 2001, the FCC found at least one high-speed subscriber in 78% of all zip codes in the United States.
-High-speed subscribers were reported in 97% of the most densely populated zip codes, as opposed to 49% of zip codes with the lowest population densities.
-Similarly, for zip codes ranked by median family income, high-speed subscribers were reported present in 96% of the top one-tenth of zip codes, as compared to 59% of the bottom one-tenth of zip codes.16
+The FCC's Third Report found that while broadband is being deployed throughout the United States in a reasonable and timely fashion overall, "certain factors - such as population density and income - continue to be highly correlated with the availability of high-speed services."
+As of December31, 2002, the FCC found at least one high-speed subscriber in 88% of all zip codes in the United States.
+High-speed subscribers were reported in 99% of the most densely populated zip codes, as opposed to 60% of zip codes with the lowest population densities.
+Similarly, for zip codes ranked by median family income, high-speed subscribers were reported present in 98% of the top one-tenth of zip codes, as compared to 74% of the bottom one-tenth of zip codes.

 Finally, the February 2002 report from the Department of Commerce, A Nation Online: How Americans Are Expanding Their Use of the Internet, found that 12.2% of Internet users in rural areas had high-speed connections, as opposed to 21.2% of Internet users in urban areas.
-The report's survey also found, not surprisingly, that individuals in high-income households have higher broadband subscribership rates than individuals in lower income households.17
+The report's survey also found, not surprisingly, that individuals in high-income households have higher broadband subscribership rates than individuals in lower income households.